KonstantinosKanaris/text-multiclass-classification/README.md

 * **Customizable Experiments**: Define multiple experiments easily by configuring model architecture, optimizer, learning rate, batch size, and other hyperparameters in a YAML configuration file
+* **Customizable Models**: Easily integrate custom PyTorch models into your classification tasks, allowing for seamless experimentation with novel architectures and configurations
 * **Experiment Tracking**: Utilize TensorBoard for real-time visualization of training metrics and performance evaluation, enabling easy monitoring of experiment progress
 * **Checkpointing**: Ensure training progress is saved with checkpointing functionality,